Macx10sen/HuntBrothersTextAdventure/docs/gitrules.md

 * task/
 	- all code changes wil be made inside of a task branch.
-	- name the branch task/[TaskName] using CamelCase.
-Example: tasks/RoomClass
+	- name the branch task/[TaskName] using camelCase.
+Example: tasks/roomClass
 	- branch off of dev
 	- merge requests required